PythonDan77/odin-recipes/README.md

 This is a project for The Odin Project.
 It is part of their foundations course and will cover HTML.
+This particular website is based on recipes and some practice using the html tags etc. I was able to memorize and use the html boilerplate as well as the tags.